 Getting caught with a pile of 20 cards while your friend is down to their last two is both agonising and hilarious.
 Bluff is at its best when everyone is fully committed to the deception — players dramatically insisting their terrible hand contains exactly what was declared, only to be exposed immediately.
 The game creates the best stories.

 For groups: Teen Patti is the most universally accessible multiplayer game and the one most people pick up fastest.
 If your group wants something with more team strategy, jump straight to Game 28.
+For a longer game with satisfying depth, Rummy is the one to reach for.

 Bluff is perfect for any group regardless of card game experience — the rules are simple but the game unfolds in chaotic, memorable ways every time.
+And when you just want something relaxed with everyone involved, Tambola is hard to beat.

-Play All 5 Games Free — No Sign-UpAll games on Tricksy are free, chip-based, and for entertainment only.
+Play All 7 Games Free — No Sign-UpAll games on Tricksy are free, chip-based, and for entertainment only.
 No real money is wagered at any time.
 Learn more about Tricksy →